vinhcong-tran/consumer-example/README.md

     `npm run test`

-2. A contract is generated in ./pacts folder named: `consumer-provider.json`
+2. A contract is generated in ./pacts and named: `consumer-provider.json`

 3. Publish the contract to your pact broker:
 `npm run publish:pact`

+4. Open your Pactflow to view the contract